The Finite-Temperature Behavior of a Triangular Heisenberg Antiferromagnet

 \section{Acknowledgements}

-C.G. thanks E. Taylor and T.A.
+C.G. thanks T.A.
 Swift for setting the stage for the manuscript's style.
 The computations were performed on resources provided by Sigma2 - the National Infrastructure for High Performance Computing and Data Storage in Norway, and on the Fox supercomputer at the University of Oslo.

 The data that support the findings of this study are openly available at the following URL/DOI: \url{10.5281/zenodo.18 667 960}.